-Parmesan Roasted Cabbage Wedges elevates humble cabbage to rock star status!
-It’s is a dish suited for your finest dinner party and it’s so easy to make!
+Parmesan Roasted Cabbage Wedges elevates humble cabbage to rock-star status!
+It's a dish suited for your finest dinner party and it's so easy to make!
+Try it on the side with Chicken Milanese or Mediterranean Chicken!

 Cabbage is such a humble vegetable.